Monday 31 January 2011 was a landmark date for health and safety consultants in the UK.

 - Registered Member or Fellow status with IEHF (Institute of Ergonomics and Human Factors).

-In addition, consultants are also asked to declare that they will:
+In addition, consultants also have to declare they'll:

 - Demonstrate adequate continuing professional development.